rolandbaer/simple-matomo-tracking-code/src/readme.txt

 == Frequently Asked Questions ==

-Q: The Matomo Web Analytics javascript code does not show up.
+= The Matomo Web Analytics javascript code does not show up. =

-A1: Make sure your theme has a call to wp_footer() in the footer.php file
+1. Make sure your theme has a call to wp_footer() in the footer.php file
-A2: Make sure you're not logged in as admin.
+2. Make sure you're not logged in as admin.

-Q: How can I report security bugs?
+= How can I report security bugs? =

-A: You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team help validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/simple-matomo-tracking-code)